 Investments and Investment Income: Investments in equity securities with readily determinable fair values and all investments in debt securities are reported at fair value.
 Fair value is based on quoted market prices of the investment or similar investments.
 Investment return (including realized gains and losses on investments, interest, and dividends) and the change in net unrealized gains and losses on equity investments are included in the excess of revenues over expenses in the accompanying consolidated statements of operations, unless the income or loss is restricted by donor or law.
-The change in net unrealized gains and losses on other-than-trading fixed income investments (i.e., classified as available-for-sale) is reported as a separate component of the change in net assets without donor restrictions, except declines in fair value that are determined by management to be other than temporary are reported as realized losses.
-No significant losses were recorded in 2022 or 2021.
+The change in net unrealized gains and losses on other-than-trading fixed income investments (i.e., classified as available-for-sale) is reported as a separate component of the change in net assets without donor restrictions.
+For available-for-sale debt securities in an unrealized loss position that management has no intent to sell and believes that it more likely than not will not be required to sell prior to recovery, the System determines if the decline in fair value is due to credit losses or other factors.
+Unrealized losses determined to be a result of credit losses are reporting in earnings.
+Impairment for available-for-sale debt securities is determined on an individual security basis.
+No significant losses were recorded in 2023 or 2022.
 Donated investments are recorded at the fair value on the date of receipt.